-This ESG Report covers the Group's business operations at offices and warehouses in the Greater China Area (i.e. Hong Kong, Macau, Taiwan and all other parts of the People's Republic of China) and the Asia-Pacific region (including Japan, Korea, Singapore and Australia), which is in line with the annual report.
-Compared with the financial year ended 31 March 2021 ("FY2021"), this ESG Report newly included S1IHL's operations in the reporting scope.
-Since S1IHL was acquired by the Group on 8 October 2021, the ESG data of S1IHL only covers the period from the date of acquisition to 31 March 2022.
-In addition, the Group established the Malaysia office in April 2022, which is beyond FY2022, and relevant data generated will be included in the next reporting period.
+This ESG Report covers the Group's business operations at offices and warehouses in China (including Mainland China, Hong Kong, Macau and Taiwan) and other parts of the Asia-Pacific region (including Singapore, Malaysia, Japan, Korea and Australia), which is in line with the Company's annual report 2023.
+Compared with the financial year ended 31 March 2022 ("FY2022"), this ESG Report newly included the Group's Malaysia office which was established in April 2022 and a joint venture company in Hong Kong which was established in June 2022.
 The Group will continue to assess the major ESG aspects of different businesses and extend the scope of disclosure when and where applicable.